Expiration, exercise, and assignment | Robinhood

 Exercise

-If your option is in-the-money, Robinhood will typically exercise it for you at expiration automatically.
-However, you can also exercise your options contract early.
+If your stock or ETF option is in-the-money, Robinhood will typically exercise it for you at expiration automatically.
+However, you can also exercise your stock or ETF options contract early.
+Keep in mind, you cannot exercise index options early.
+Index options are automatically exercised if they are in-the-money based on the settlement value at expiration.

 In the app: